cdoublev/css/doc/parse/parser.md

   - whether declarations cascade
   - whether it applies to elements

-The grammar can be extended depending on the context.
+The grammar may be extended depending on the context.
 CSS-wide keywords, arbitrary and whole value substitutions, are not part of a specific property grammar but are accepted for any property, and for descriptors in some contexts.
 Similarly, some numeric substitutions are only valid in contexts applying to an element.

 `Element.style`, `Element.sizes`, `CanvasTextDrawingStyles.font`, `CSSFontFeatureValuesMap.set()`, etc, use parser entry points that take a grammar but no context.
 However, since CSS Syntax often requires validating values *"in the context"*, it is implicitly required, and the `grammar` argument can remain context-free.
 It cannot represent a style rule by default, since none of the above interfaces are associated to a style rule.